 At the annual international conference of the Alliance for Digital Humanities Organizations (ADHO), our director, Dr. Laura Mandell, and one of our faculty fellows, Dr. Amy Earhart, presented papers at the University of Hamburg.

 Dr. Laura Mandell, Director of the IDHMC and Professor of English presented:

 “Myopia: A Visualization Tool in [...]Continue Reading →

 Sponsored by the Network for New Media, Religion and Digital Culture Studies

-The Network for New Media, Religion and Digital Culture Studies (http://digitalreligion.tamu.edu/) is looking to help facilitate the work of students and scholars by aiding in the development of research-oriented databases related to scholarship in religion and new media. [...]Continue Reading →
+The Network for New Media, Religion and Digital Culture Studies (http://digitalreligion.tamu.edu/) is looking to help facilitate the work of students and scholars by aiding in the development of research-oriented databases related to scholarship in [...]Continue Reading →